Georgia State Board of Pardons and Paroles

-The Georgia State Board of Pardons and Paroles is a five-member panel authorized to grant paroles, pardons, reprieves, remissions, commutations, and to remove civil and political disabilities imposed by law.
-Created by Constitutional amendment in 1943, it is part of the executive branch of Georgia's government.
+The Georgia State Board of Pardons and Paroles is a five-member panel empowered to grant paroles, pardons, reprieves, remissions, commutations, and to remove civil and political disabilities imposed by law.
+Created by a constitutional amendment in 1943, it is part of the executive branch of Georgia's government.
 Members are appointed by the governor to staggered, renewable seven-year terms subject to confirmation by the State Senate.

-Each year the Board elects one of its members to serve as chairman.
-The current chairman is Terry E. Barnard.
-The other current Members, as of June 2019, are: Jacqueline Bunn, Esq., Vice Chairman; David J. Herring, Member; Brian Owens, Member; Meg Heap, Member.
+Each year, the board elects one of its members to serve as chairman.
+Currently, the chairman is Terry E. Barnard, the vice chairman is David J. Herring, and the other members are Joyette Holmes, Meg Heap, and Wayne Bennett.

 Parole and clemency

 The Board is the primary authority in Georgia assigned the power to grant pardons, paroles, and other forms of clemency.
 Parole is the discretionary decision of the Board to release a certain offender from confinement after the offender has served an appropriate portion of a prison sentence.
-Persons on parole remain under state supervision and control according to conditions which, if violated, allow for re-imprisonment.
+Persons on parole remain under state supervision and control according to conditions that, if violated, allow for re-imprisonment.

-Georgia is one of nine (9) states in the United States with a Board of Pardons and Paroles that exclusively grants all state pardons.
-Alabama (Board of Pardons and Paroles), Connecticut (Board of Pardons and Paroles), Idaho (Commission of Pardons and Paroles), Minnesota (Board of Pardons), Nebraska (Board of Pardons), Nevada (Board of Pardon Commissioners), South Carolina (Board of Probation, Parole and Pardon), and Utah (Board of Pardons and Paroles) are the other eight (8) states in the United States with similar state boards.
+Georgia is one of only nine states in the United States with a Board of Pardons and Paroles that exclusively grants all state pardons.
+Alabama (Board of Pardons and Paroles), Connecticut (Board of Pardons and Paroles), Idaho (Commission of Pardons and Paroles), Minnesota (Board of Pardons), Nebraska (Board of Pardons), Nevada (Board of Pardon Commissioners), South Carolina (Board of Probation, Parole, and Pardon), and Utah (Board of Pardons and Parole) are the other eight states in the United States with similar state boards.

-Clemency is given by the Board at its discretion.
+Clemency is given by the board at its discretion.
 The Board has the sole constitutional authority to commute death sentences to either life imprisonment or life without parole.
-Georgia is one of the three states whose governor does not have the authority to grant clemency, although the governor retains indirect influence by virtue of his power to appoint Board members.
-Prior to the board's establishment, Georgian governors did have this power -Eugene Talmadge used it to release George Harsh in 1940.
+Georgia is one of the four states (Georgia, Nebraska, Nevada, Utah) whose governor does not have the authority to grant clemency, although the governor retains indirect influence by virtue of his power to appoint board members.
+Prior to the board's establishment, Georgian governors did have this power; Eugene Talmadge used it to release George Harsh in 1940.
 Harsh went on to combat service in the RCAF, before being taken prisoner and assisting in the "Great Escape".